 A rider is an add-on feature that extends the usefulness of the coverage in some way.
 Sometimes riders are included as part of the price, and sometimes they cost extra.
 Some riders are better than others.
 Check out our guide to the most common life insurance riders.

 First, what’s good about any type of life insurance is that it provides a lump sum of cash that can be used for pretty much anything: burial expenses, college tuition for your children, living expenses for your spouse, mortgage payments, other outstanding debt, a donation to a favorite charity, and so on.
 That lump sum will be tax free if you buy the life insurance policy on your own and pay the premiums with after-tax dollars.
 (If your employer pays for it, the death benefit will still be taxed.)

 Here’s what’s good about term life in particular:

-- It’s an easy-to-understand insurance product.
-This might not sound like that big of a deal, but once you take a look at all the varieties of permanent life insurance (see chart), you’ll appreciate how straightforward term life is.
+It’s an easy-to-understand insurance product.
+This might not sound like that big of a deal, but once you take a look at all the varieties of permanent life insurance (see table), you’ll appreciate how straightforward term life is.

 It’s much cheaper than any type of permanent life insurance.
 Realistically, the older you get the more any insurance is going to cost.
 But if you buy term life when you’re young and healthy the monthly premium can cost as little as $30-40.